samirahafezi/cityevents/README.md

 git init
 ```

 3. Add/modify some of the code.

+**Note: For now I'm merging directly into the main branch since I still don't have an MVP working flow.
+Once I have something going, I'll be switching to feature branches and will update these steps.**

 4. When you're ready to commit your changes, add the files (this stages them for the first commit):
 ```